 sudo chmod -R +a "parallels2 allow file_inherit,directory_inherit,list,add_file,search,delete,add_subdirectory,delete_child,readattr,writeattr,readextattr,writeextattr,readsecurity"

 drag and drop Windows 7 for sharing.pvm bundle icon next to the command string:

 as result you will have a string like that:

-press Return, enter your user password, press Return again.
+press Return/Enter, enter your Mac user account password, press Return/Enter again.

-- login from another user account and try to start the Virtual machine.
+- login from another user account and to start the virtual machine.

-During commands, if you receive execution messages like Operation not supported' please turn on ACL support with command:
+During the process, if you receive an execution message like Operation not supported, please enable ACL support with the command:

 sudo fsaclctl -e -p /Users/Shared/Parallels